 Veterans Day is celebrated on November 11th.
 Now the whole month of November is dedicated to National Veterans and Military Families.
 We celebrate veterans, active members of the military, and their families who selflessly sacrifice, and defend our country and our freedom.
 I want to take this time to thank all members of the military and their families for their service!

 In their commemoration, Maryville University (Maryville University offers online bachelor’s, master’s, doctoral, or certificate programs for nearly 150 years) put together a guide to help friends and loved ones understand our heroes, particularly those suffering from PTSD:

 UNDERSTANDING VETERANS WITH PTSD

 At the same time, many soldiers return home with post-traumatic stress disorder (PTSD).
-Approximately 7-8 percent of the population experiences PTSD during their lives but in military veterans, the rate is much higher – up to 30 percent.
-In military personnel, PTSD can surface when experiencing combat.
+Approximately 7% to 8% of the population experiences PTSD during their lives but the highest rate is among veterans – up to 25% of veterans experience PTSD within a given year and 13% of military women do so.
+In military personnel, PTSD can surface due to experiencing combat or sexual violence.

 PTSD is diagnosable when a person has experienced a traumatic / dangerous event and, subsequently, a set of four clusters of symptoms: